elmerfer/MIXTURE/README.md

 # NOTE:

 The [MIXTURE shiny App](https://github.com/elmerfer/MIXTURE.App) is now available The RUN_MIXTURE code was tested on Linux, Windows and Mac.
-On windows only one CPU core is allowed.

 # New!
 [MIXTURE in Python](https://github.com/MsMatias/MixturePy)

 ## Getting Started

-### Installing

-Download the file MIXTURE.R and install it in your favorite directory (i.e ../myFavorite/MIXTURE.R) Download the file LM22.RData and install it in the same directory (i.e ../myFavorite/LM22.RData) [Newman et al.](http://www.nature.com/nmeth/journal/v12/n5/abs/nmeth.3337.html)

 ## Installation
 ```